This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 What I like to do is to combine the Hozugawa River Boat Ride with the Sagano Romantic Train Trip, as they both run in the same area.
 You can take the Sagano Romantic Train one way and the Hozugawa River Boat Trip back, or vice versa.

-Sagano Romantic Train / First Visit to Kyoto
+Sagano Romantic Train / Tips for First-Time Visitors to Kyoto

 Nijo Castle

-Nijo Castle in Kyoto / First Visit to Kyoto
+Nijo Castle / Tips for First-Time Visitors to Kyoto

 Karamon gate at Nijo Castle in Kyoto was constructed entirely of cypress bark in hip-and-gable fashion.
 The cypress bark would become dark brown color as it aged.